-Sub-Saharan Africa is the epicenter of the HIV epidemic; it is also facing a concomitant rise in the incidence of HIV-associated malignancies.
+The brunt of the HIV epidemic is borne by LMICs, with sub-Saharan Africa being the epicenter of the epidemic.
+As people living with HIV are aging, LMICs are also facing a concomitant rise in the incidence of malignancies.

 HIV and Hepatocellular Carcinoma in Uganda: The H2U Consortium

 Partners are: Johns Hopkins University, Makerere University, Mulago Hospital and the Institute for Infectious Diseases in Kampala, Uganda.
 The H2U Consortium is addressing the epidemiology and etiology of HIV-associated Hepatocellular carcinoma (HCC) and what is the role of screening for HCC among HIV-infected people.

 Botswana-UPENN Research Consortium of HPV-related Cervical Cancer in HIV Patients

 Partners are: University of Pennsylvania and the University of Botswana.
 The consortium addresses clinical questions regarding the pathogenesis and epidemiology of HIV-HPV co-infection and cervical cancer by studying three cohorts of women that span the entire natural history of HPV/HIV infection and cervical cancer.

 Cancer Research International Training and Intervention Consortium (CRITIC)

 Partners are: University of Nebraska-Lincoln, the University of Nebraska Medical Center and the Ocean Road Cancer Institute in Tanzania.
 This consortium conducts long-term molecular cancer epidemiology training and sort-term technical training and workshops.
 A molecular virology research laboratory has been developed to support projects on the distribution of HPV genotypes and the characterization of Kaposi’s sarcoma-associated herpesvirus in endemic and HIV-positive epidemic Kaposi’s sarcoma.